slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus, priorities and productivity

 <!--
-Doing something well does not make it important.
-I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
-The vast majority of things that people do quickly should not be done at all. -- tim ferriss
+- Protect your time like your money.
+Strategic laziness as a leverage point.
 - maker days and manager days
-- “Occam’s Razor” says the simplest answer is often the best.
-So start ruthlessly cutting all the activities in your workday that aren’t producing value.
+- start ruthlessly cutting all the activities in your workday that aren’t producing value.
 - Mind the process, not the results.
-For example, “finish TPS report” might turn into “write TPS report for 45 uninterrupted minutes.”
+For example, “finish report” might turn into “write report for 45 uninterrupted minutes.”
-- there are only three ways in which you can increase productivity: Increase the physical, mental, and emotional energy you have available for each task.
-Doing more of the right things and fewer unnecessary things.
-Improve the systems that you use to complete a given task or project.
-In other words, the three paths to productivity are: Energy - Effectiveness - Efficiency: productivity is about understanding your constraints. getting the right things done
-- “Instead of asking how many tasks you can tackle given your working hours,” writes Morten Hansen in Great at Work, “ask how many you can ditch given what you must do to excel.”
-I did what I needed to do to keep my job.
-As John Stuart Mill said, “as few as you can, as many as you must.”
+- As John Stuart Mill said, “as few as you can, as many as you must.”
 - Busy is a decision.
 What you are really saying: is not a priority.
 Is a excuse for not doing something we don't feel like doing.
 - Focus on adaptability not effectiveness
 - Schedule less time for important tasks.
 Be mindful of how you spend your time.